BitCannaCommunity/BCNA-Installer/README.md

 I am grateful to/get help/ed with knowledgement contribution and re-distribution!

 # Contributions
-If you have any wishes for new features, please let me know or add them yourself.
+If you have any wishes for new features, please let Community knows or add them yourself.
 (Thank you ALL to help to do this better)

 # Contact on